 The IRS will also consider your real estate investment efforts as a business so that means you can claim the “necessary and ordinary” deductions that business owners claim.
 This will include mortgage interest, insurance, and repairs & maintenance expenses.
 Again, your tax advisor can give you a better angle on how to go about it.

 Tip #8: Do Not Neglect a Thorough Financial Analysis

-The most important items you should verify are:
+The most important ratios and items you should verify are: